andrew-wilkes/godot-scene-templates/README.md

 - Graph - Example using the GraphEdit node with Graph nodes.
 [Tutorial](https://gdscript.com/solutions/godot-graphnode-and-graphedit-tutorial/)

 ## [3D Scenes](3d)
-- OrbitingCamera - Node Tree for easy orbiting of a Camera around a point
+- OrbitingCamera - Node Tree for easy orbiting of a Camera around a pivot point

 ---
 See also: [GDScript Examples](https://github.com/andrew-wilkes/gdscript-examples)